KArbeRes/MagentaA11yV2/public/content/documentation/web/component/search.md

    - Name: Its purpose is clear
    - Role: It identifies itself as a search input
-   - Group: The form itself is discoverable with screenreader shortcuts as search landmark
+   - Group: The form itself is discoverable with screenreader shortcuts as a search input

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/search](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/search)